ardanlabs/gotraining/README.md

 [Click Here To Review The Course Material](00-slides/readme.md)

-* One and Two Hour Classes
+* Hourly Classes
 * Three Day Language Classes
-* Two Day Advanced Classes
+* One and Two Day Advanced Classes

 ## Getting the Material